Anxiety

 When starting an SSRI medication in a patient who has never taken this type of medication, it is important to start at a low dose for the patient’s age and weight.

 This allows clinicians to assess the patient’s tolerability of the medication.
-After two weeks, the medication should be increased in regular intervals (2 to 4 weeks) until the patient’s symptoms are significantly improved or they cannot tolerate a dose high enough to achieve symptom relief or the maximum dose of the medication is reached.
+After two weeks, the medication should be increased in regular intervals (2 to 4 weeks) until the patient’s symptoms are significantly improved, they cannot tolerate a dose high enough to achieve symptom relief or the maximum dose of the medication is reached.

 Typical Starting Doses of SSRI’s: